482-932-csce-capstone-sp-2019/tabletop/README.md

   - DeleteChunks deletes all Chunks in the activeMap Dictionary.
 - `Chunk getChunkAt(int x, int y)`
   - getChunkAt returns the Chunk at position (x, y).
+- `public void buildSelection()`
+  - buildSelection iterates through all tiles in tileHighlightMap and calls setTileType on them.
+- `public void createTileHighlightAt(int x, int y)`
+  - This function creates GameObjects that highlight the proper tiles to show that they have been selected.
+The object is then added to the tileHighlightMap variable for later use.
+- `public void deleteTileHighlightAt(int x, int y)`
+  - deleteTileHighlightAt deletes the highlight from a tile at position (x, y).
+- `public void deleteAllTileHighlights()`
+  - deleteAllTileHighlights iterates through tileHighlightMap and destroys each GameObject and clears the map.
 - `Tile getTileAt(int x, int y)`
   - getTileAt returns the Tile at position (x, y).
 - `Tile getTileAt(float x, float y)`